 My research examines whether and how neighborhoods, schools, and childcare settings mediate the intergenerational transmission of skills and status.
 To this end, I draw on literature from urban sociology, inequality/stratification, sociology of education, public policy, and spatial analysis and use my hometown of Los Angeles as a theoretically strategic case.
+My sole- and coauthored papers, described below, have been published in Demography, Journal of Health & Social Behavior, American Educational Research Journal, Annual Review of Sociology, RSF: Russell Sage Foundation Journal of the Social Sciences, and Urban Affairs Review.

-What began as the first chapter of my dissertation was recently published in Demography as a coauthored article exploring skill-based neighborhood sorting, with Robert J. Sampson: https://rdcu.be/b3f0i.
-Subsequent chapters examine the link between parental depression and contextual selection (forthcoming at Journal of Health & Social Behavior), minority avoidance via school sorting in the suburbs, and whether contemporary school sorting should be conceptualized as a status attainment or intergenerational reproduction process.
+Subsequent chapters examine the link between parental depression and contextual selection (Journal of Health & Social Behavior: https://journals.sagepub.com/doi/10.1177/00221465211001058), minority avoidance via school sorting in the suburbs (R&R), immigrant families' school choice disadvantage and its implications for the nativity-based achievement gap, and whether contemporary school sorting should be conceptualized as a status attainment or intergenerational reproduction process.
 I am grateful to the National Science Foundation, Joint Center for Housing Studies, Institute for Quantitative Social Science and Harvard’s Center for American Political Studies for funding my project.

-Prior to my doctoral studies, I attended Harvard’s Kennedy School, worked at the New York City Department of Education, consulted several national nonprofits, including the United Negro College Fund, Audubon Society, and Women’s World Banking on their social impact strategies, and received a B.A. in Philosophy, Politics & Economics and Urban Studies from the University of Pennsylvania.
+Prior to my doctoral studies, I attended Harvard’s Kennedy School, worked at the New York City Department of Education, consulted several national nonprofits, including the United Negro College Fund, Audubon Society, and Women’s World Banking on their social impact strategies, and received a B.A. in Philosophy, Politics & Economics and Urban Studies from the University of Pennsylvania.<embed>